Top 10 Cover Songs in Country Music

-The King only had a few gazillion hits, so there are Elvis cover tunes a-plenty.
-Still, it's tough to beat the rumble of this high-octane rocker with tasty guitar licks courtesy of Pete Anderson and a few well-placed hoots and hollers (courtesy of Dwight’s painted-on jeans?).
+The King only had a few gazillion hits, so there are Presley cover tunes a-plenty.
+Still, it's tough to beat the rumble of this high-octane rocker with tasty guitar licks courtesy of Pete Anderson and a few well-placed hoots and hollers (courtesy of Yoakam's painted-on jeans?).

-It's tough to pick a favorite track from Martina’s ‘Timeless’ album.
+It's tough to pick a favorite track from McBride's Timeless album.
 It is, after all, loaded with country classics delivered by one of the genre's most powerfully expressive voices.
 But, like her most memorable performances, this one opens up to reveal a thing of rare beauty.

-Written by Stevie Nicks while coping with a number of personal and professional issues, the Chicks' version, showcasing their shimmering harmonies, was released not long before the trio faced a landslide of their own.
+"Landslide" was written by Stevie Nicks while coping with a number of personal and professional issues, and the Chicks' version, which showcases their shimmering harmonies, was released not long before the trio faced a landslide of their own.
 It still packs an emotional wallop worthy of any natural disaster.

-The number (and scope) of tunes Dolly has covered is impressive.
+The number (and scope) of tunes that Parton has covered is impressive.
 But what she does here, aided by the members of Nickel Creek, is nothing short of miraculous, turning an alt-rock anthem into a Grammy-winning bluegrass gospel masterpiece.

-The song that made Keith Whitley a legend also turned a young bluegrass phenom into a country superstar.
-His version became his second of five No. 1 songs, hers earned CMA Single of the Year.
+The song that made Whitley a legend also turned a young bluegrass phenom (Krauss) into a country superstar.
+His version became his second of five No. 1 songs, and hers earned a CMA Award for Single of the Year.
 Both are stunningly beautiful and unforgettable.